Rhododendron periclymenoides: Description

 Rhododendron periclymenoides occurs throughout the Eastern United States, from southern New York south to Georgia, with isolated populations in Midwestern states.
 This plant prefers habitats in swamp margins, moist woods and open areas with full to partial sunlight or high, open shade.
-Soils in which Rhododendron periclymenoides grows best are typically acidic, rich in humus and retain moisture but should still have some drainage.
+Soils in which Rhododendron periclymenoides grows best are typically acidic, rich in humus and retains moisture but should still have some drainage.
 Common ecosystems in which this plant can be found are oak-hickory, oak-pine- spruce-fir, maple-beech-birch and white- ed-jack pine.
 Common pollinators of R. periclymenoides are hummingbirds and butterflies.

 Taxonomy

 About 860 species belong to the genus Rhododendron.
 Rhododendron periclymenoides was first described by Michaux.
 A synonym of R. periclymenoides is R. nudiflorum but was synonymized in 1962 by Shinners.

 Etymology

 One of the common names of R. periclymenoides is the “pinxterbloom azalea”.
 “Pinxter” is Dutch for the word Pentecost, a name used for the seventh Sunday after Easter.
 This is typically around the time when the flowers bloom.